sarahwolf32/conditional-DCGAN-for-MNIST/README.md

 3. Navigate into the project directory, and run ```python -m trainer.task --sample [NUM_SAMPLES_PER_CLASS]```.
 The results will be saved to the ```trainer/samples``` folder by default.

+## Train Your Own (on another dataset)

+If you have a dataset of low resolution, categorically labeled images and want to generate new ones with this code, you should only have to:

+1. Edit the ```trainer/architecture.py``` file for your desired input image size, number of label categories, and architecture.
+DCGANs are very sensitive to architecture, so you may need to try multiple configurations.

+2. Edit the ```_load_data``` method in ```trainer/dataset_loader.py``` file to unwrap your dataset and shape it into the given format.

+3. Edit ```trainer/train_config.py``` to set your preferred training configurations (batch size, num epochs, output filepaths, etc.).
+I have a separate set of defaults for local and remote training, since I tend to train in the cloud, so hopefully this is useful to you as well.
+Use the ```TrainConfig.is_local = True/False``` property to toggle between local and remote modes.

+I hope this is helpful!

+To start training, run ```python -m trainer.task``` from the project directory.

 ## Acknowledgements

 * [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/pdf/1511.06434.pdf)